Have you, a friend, or a loved one been arrested and charged with a theft crime in Fort Worth?

 Some people make the mistake of believing that a misdemeanor theft conviction is minor and will not affect them in the future.
 Don’t think this way!
 Any conviction for theft will limit your future.
 If you are looking for a job, how do you think a current or prospective employer will view you, compared to other candidates, if you have a theft conviction on your criminal record?
 Many employers view a theft conviction as serious as a felony conviction and will immediately exclude someone from eligibility if they have a theft on their criminal record.

 If you are facing a misdemeanor theft charge in Tarrant County, Texas, hiring the best theft attorney for your case can make the difference between a conviction and a dismissal of your case.
-For example, experienced and aggressive Fort Worth theft lawyers are sometimes able to negotiate a conditional dismissal for first-time theft offenders.
+For example, an experienced and aggressive Fort Worth theft crimes lawyer can negotiate a conditional dismissal for first-time theft offenders.
 For example, if you complete a short theft intervention class and some hours of community service, you may be able to have your theft charge dismissed.
 Negotiating a dismissal of theft charges is critical to ensuring you are eligible to get the theft arrest and charge expunged from your criminal record.

 If you are a first-time offender, your criminal attorney may be able to help you get into a Tarrant County Diversion Program.
 There are multiple diversion programs that you may qualify for that will allow you to get your theft case dismissed and eligible for an expunction.
 For example, the Deferred Prosecution Program (DPP) provides that a misdemeanor theft charge could be dismissed ask quickly as 4 months from the date of admission into the program.